Humanity launches ‘slow your aging’ app in the UK and raises $2.5M more from health investors – TechCrunch

 Humanity bills its app as being like the Waze traffic app, enabling you to navigate your way to a healthier lifestyle and “add years of fully functional, healthy life”, thus increasing your healthy lifespan, rather than living a reasonably long but unhealthy life.

-After registering on the app, it takes you through the basics such as age, weight, and links into Apple Health.
+After registering on the app, it takes you through the basics such as age and weight, and links into Apple Health.

-You then get a ‘Humanity Score’ (H Score) in the app under one of four key categories – ‘movement’, ‘mind’ ‘recovery’, and ‘nutrition’.
+You then get a “Humanity Score” (H Score) in the app under one of four key categories: movement, mind, recovery and nutrition.
 The higher the H Score the more likely you will see a slowing or reversal in the aging process over time, says the startup.

-The app also connects with sensors in your smartphone and wearables to track data points such as heart rate, step rate, sleep, and activity.
-This then feeds into your ‘rate of aging’ and ‘biological age’, analyzing your profile and comparing it to data from the UK Bio bank.
+The app also connects with sensors in your smartphone and wearables to track data points such as heart rate, step rate, sleep and activity.
+This then feeds into your “rate of aging” and “biological age”, analyzing your profile and comparing it to data from the UK Bio bank.

-Here’s where Humanity’s ‘special sauce’ lies.
+Here’s where Humanity’s “special sauce” lies.

 The startup says it’s built algorithms validated against real-world outcomes from longitudinal biobanks (including the UK Biobank).
 These biobanks take anonymized data about the factors that affect a population’s lifespan.
 Humanity says it is drawing on in-house research and development alongside collaborations with the teams at Gero and Chronomics, and partnerships with companies like Illumina and Eurofins.

-Using all of this data, the app then makes suggestions, such as to go for a run, meditate, get more sleep etc. Admittedly any app could do this, but the fact that it is drawing on actual real-world data about what may really affect your lifespan, does instill a great deal more confidence.
+Using all of this data, the app then makes suggestions, such as to go for a run, meditate, get more sleep, etc. Admittedly any app could do this, but the fact that it is drawing on actual real-world data about what may really affect your lifespan does instill a great deal more confidence.

 But what about the matter of privacy?